Tokyo National Museum

 Advertising

-Ueno Park is best known for its zoo and its museums, but it has so many more hidden treasures to explore.
+Ueno Park is best known for its zoo and museums, but it has so many more hidden treasures to explore.
 If you stroll through the park, you’ll spot statues and historical monuments, ancient shrines and temples, and even Pokémon-themed manhole covers.
-Come spring, the vast green space turns pink with cherry blossoms, and from mid-to-late November, you can enjoy the park’s stunning autumn foliage.
+In spring, the vast green space turns pink with cherry blossoms, and from mid-to-late November, you can enjoy the park’s stunning autumn foliage.

 To make the most of your visit to Ueno Park, follow our guide for the best things to do.